 I knew more than I had given myself credit for, and not only was the job not scary, it was super fun.
 I felt empowered, I felt relieved; I felt so free.
 The happiness was so intense that the tears came again, silently rolling down my face as I just sat there eating, smiling, filled with more joy and contentment than I had felt in years, possibly in my whole life.
 How often in life do we get to feel that kind of happiness?
 How lucky am I?

-I finished out that week as engineer, and then did another week as chief on my next shift.
-For now, I’ll rotate between sailing engineer and deck hand, whatever the crewing needs dictate, and hope for some stick-time along the way as I wait hopefully and patiently for the next opportunity to come.
+I finished that week as an engineer and then worked another week as chief on my next shift.
+For now, I’ll rotate between sailing engineer and deck hand, whatever the crewing needs dictate, and hope for some stick time along the way as I wait patiently for the next opportunity and hope there will be more female maritime chiefs ti join me offshore!

 Written by Elizabeth Simenstad, the founder of SeaSisters.org.
 Read more blog posts similar to this one on the Sea Sisters website and Elizabeth’s personal blog.
 Elizabeth was also recently featured on the Women Offshore Podcast.
 Listen to her interview here